kris-panko/flatdash/README.md

 Deliverables:
 1. User will be able to input current city and weather widget will return current weather for said city.
-2. User will see a featured meme of the day (specifically programming themed)
+2. User will see a featured meme of the day (specifically programming themed).
+User will be able to click meme to regeneratte a new one to display.
 3. User will be able to input tasks as part of a to-do list.
 Task will then populate for user reference.
 4. User will then be able to delete the task once complete.
-5. User will see an analog clock showing the current time.
+5. User will be able to toggle the widget from dark/light backgrounds.

 Stretch Deliverables:
-1. Userr will automatically see the current weather in their city based on geo-location
+1. User will automatically see the current weather in their city based on geo-location
 2. User will automatically see the current time in their respective time zone.
-3. User will be able to toggle the widget from dark/light backgrounds.
+3. User will see an analog clock showing the current time.

 API's with JSON structure: